 Make sure you are authentically you when sending a text message to your group of contacts, so they know who you are, but make sure that everyone understands your old number no longer works and that your new number is the one they need to use when reaching out to you.

-How Do I Share My New Android Phone Number or iPhone Number with My Contacts?
+How Do You Share Your New Android Phone Number or iPhone Number with Your Contacts?

 Android and iPhone users have a friend in WhatsApp when it comes to notifying contacts of a new phone number.